 AI Bubble Timing: Saturn-Rahu Cycle and the Q4 2026 US Tech Window

-A calibrated forward call on US tech sector pressure through Q1 2027, anchored on Saturn transiting Pisces and Rahu opposing the US natal Cancer stellium.
+A forward call on US tech sector pressure through Q1 2027, anchored on Saturn transiting Pisces and Rahu transiting the US natal fourth and third houses.

 What this window typically looks like